ImageMagick/Usage-Markdown/canvas/index.md

 With the other colors linearly mapped to those triangles.
 If the two diagonal colors are not the same, you may get a different diagonal division.

-### Roll your own gradient {#gradient_fx}
+###Roll your own gradient {#gradient_fx}

 The [FX DIY Operator](../transform/#fx), lets you define your own gradients or other image generation, based on the current pixel position.

 As this operator requires an image to work with, you can generate your gradients or other images to match that image.
 That is you don't have to know the size of the image to generate a gradient for it!

-For example you can easily generate a linear gradient, sized correctly for the image you may be working on.
+For example, you can easily generate a linear gradient, sized correctly for the image you may be working on.

 ~~~
 convert  rose:  -channel G -fx 'i/w' -separate   gradient_fx_linear.gif